tonyx/Sharpino/README.md

 5. If it is not expensive, transform any snapshot of old typeX/TypeX001 into the new TypeX in one shot: make a massive upfront aggregate upcast and re-snapshot: retrieve all the existing current state of aggregates of old TypeX/TypeX001 (that will do upcast under the neath) and generate and store snapshots for all of them so that those snapshot will surely respect the format of the new TypeX.
 After doing it, assume that the fallback action of reading old versions and then upcasting will never be necessary again and that part of the code can be simply deleted from TypeX.
 6. If you decided not to do the previous step 5 or if there is the possibility that you'll need to downgrade the new TypeX again to the previous TypeX001 (which would mean creating a "downcastor" making essentially the reverse of the Upcast process described), then keep the older typeX (or TypeX001) for a while so you will still be able to upcast "on the fly" any older typeX and you will also are prepared to eventually downgrade/downcast again.
 Note that keeping the TypeX001 around for a long time means that a further upgrade may complicate things as you may have to go deeper in having more older versions in the form of TypeX002, with a more complicated and error-prone recursive chain of fallback/upcast among older versions.
 So rather you will prefer to doing the full step 7 to make sure that the upgrade will affect all the snapshots.
 7. Last but not least.
 Having events that depend strictly on the old type X format could be a problem because you don't know if that may imply the necessity to change/upcast also the events, or just test the hypothesis that events based on typeX (say Event.Update (x: Type/X)) can be correctly parsed if TypeX changes.
 If not, then just don't use TypeX as an argument for whatever event.

-## ISSUES:
-storing the events is made by mean of checking the last event id to make sure it is the same used to decide when running the command.
-This control works well statistically speaking, but to be 100% sure against theoretically possible extreme corner cases (race conditions) I need to do in different ways, for instance at a lower level (I think at the pl/pgsql level, as in the 20250625_enhance_lock_pspgsql branch).
-Any "cross-aggregates" constraints should be valuated before running the commands, but the conditions may change right after the command is run, so I may need to check for the constraints in the command handler as well (proof of concept: runTwoAggregateCommandsCheckingCrossAggregatesConstraintsMd in command handler.
-Specific cases are in the example 9).
-Other options that may be needed to have more control and confidence:
-- process-manager/"eventual consistency"/"transient inconsistencies" (classic)
-- Dynamic Consistency Boundaries. (heterodox approach)

 ## News/Updates
 Note/reminder/warning: in sharpinoSettings.json the PgSqlJsonFormat should be PlainText, and the fields containing serialized data (snapshots and events) must be text.